logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 {% include log-shipping/listener-var.html %}

-If you do not see logs on [your Kibana dashboard](https://app.logz.io/#/dashboard/kibana), proceed to the next step.
+If you do not see logs on [your Open Search Dashboards](https://app.logz.io/#/dashboard/osd), proceed to the next step.

 ##### Check the audit logs for incoming logs